-Yield: 12 dirty chai latte muffins // Total Time: 45 min. // Disclaimer: This post includes affiliate links.
+Yield: 6 dirty chai latte muffins // Total Time: 40 min. // Disclaimer: This post includes affiliate links. // This post is sponsored by Papanicholas.
+All opinions are my own. // Recipe updated to be small batch 8/23/23.

 Muffins like to go from under-baked to over-baked super quickly so it is important to keep a close eye on them.
 Start checking at 14 minutes with a toothpick.
 If the toothpick comes out wet, check them again in 2 minutes and so on until only a few moist crumbs stick to the toothpick.